jankner/meta-report/report.md

 \TODO{inlining}

 ## Loop fusion

-Loop fusion is an optimization where multiple loops are fused into a single loop.
+Loop fusion is an optimization where multiple loops are fused into a single loop. \TODO{why?}

+In meta-repa loop fusion is not an optimization that is performed on the AST.
+Rather, the array representations and combinators in the library are defined so that loops are fused by default.
+For example, the `map` combinator for Pull arrays are defined using function composition with the indexing function.

 ~~~
 map f (map g xs)  ===
 map (f . g) xs
 ~~~

-In meta-repa loop fusion is not an optimization that is performed on the AST.
-Rather, the combinators in the array library are defined so that loops are fused by default.
-For example, the map combinator for Pull arrays are defined using function composition with the indexing function.
+Sometimes the programmer wants to prevent fusion.
+This can be done with the `force` function, which writes a delayed array to memory.

 ## Template Haskell